Welcome To The Cave Store

 It's been said that during Prohibition, bootleggers smuggled alcohol and opium into San Diego through the sea cave by carrying it through this tunnel!

 Tours are approximately 15-20 minutes long and self guided.
-You'll have the entire tunnel and sea cave for yourself and your party (unless you come on one of our 'walk-in' days)!
 Come prepared to both descend and climb the original 144 stairs (roughly a five minute ascent at a gentle pace).
 Experience a real piece of San Diego history at the Cave Store.

 More questions?
 Check out our FAQ's here.